Serena Williams won't rush back after battling injuries

 "I definitely want to make sure I'm healthy and playing at my best or at least 80% healthy or 70% healthy -- that way I can be able to play at a higher level."

-The knee injury appeared to play a significant part in Williams' defeat by Karolina Pliskova in the last four at Flushing Meadows.
+The knee injury appeared to play a significant part in Williams' shock defeat by Karolina Pliskova in the last four at Flushing Meadows.

 While she refused to blame the injury for the loss, the result meant she managed to land just one grand slam title compared to the three she won a year earlier.